starovoitovs/starovoitovs.github.io/_posts/2023-01-29-generative-modelling-of-sea-surface-temperature-with-normalizing-flows.markdown

 ## Training

-We use `pytorch` for the implementation of the models, and make use of the [nflows](https://pypi.org/project/nflows/) library for the normalizing flows.
-We also use `ray` and `hyperopt` for hypertuning, and `mlflow` for model tracking.
+We implement the model in `pytorch` and use the [nflows](https://pypi.org/project/nflows/) library, which contains the implementation of the masked autoregressive flow.
+We also use `ray` and `hyperopt` for hyperparameter tuning, and `mlflow` for model tracking.

 We subdivide the training set into training, validation and test splits.
 We use Adam optimizer with learning rate 0.0001, and select the following hyperparameters for the MAF: